Pragmatic Objects

 It states that every method of a class should either change the state of the object or return a value, but not both.

 For example, when asking the age of a user should not change the age or update any other information of the user.
-That would violate the principle of least astonishment.
+That would violate the.

 With a few exceptions concerning caching and lazily computed values.